sadiaramzan838/60-days-challenge-on-Claude/README.md

 * Built an interactive AI Assistant Builder using HTML, CSS, and JavaScript.
 * Designed custom AI assistants through guided configuration and production-ready system prompts.
 * Generated a premium interface with Claude API integration, documentation, and responsive user experience.

+Day 41 – Interactive Learning Studio

+* Built an interactive learning platform using HTML, CSS, and JavaScript.
+* Created a complete multi-module tutorial with quizzes, progress tracking, and interactive exercises.
+* Generated a final challenge, cheat sheet, learning resources, and personalized completion summary.